This creamy chestnut pasta is a delicious and Italian-inspired dinner idea, perfect for fall and winter.

 Tips

-• Don’t undercook the chestnuts: for best results, make sure your chestnuts are cooked through.
-The best way to be sure the chestnuts are cooked is to set a timer to 45 minutes, then take a chestnut out, cool it down under running water, peal it and taste it.
+The best way to be sure they are cooked is to set a timer to 45 minutes, then take a chestnut out, cool it down under running water, peel it, and taste it.

-The chestnut should be very soft, and not with a bite.
-If not ready, boil for a further 10 minutes at a time.
+The chestnut should be very soft and not have a bite.
+If it is not ready, boil for ten more minutes.

-• Salt the pasta water: season the pasta water with a generous amount of coarse sea salt.
+• Salt the pasta water: Season the pasta water generously with coarse sea salt.
 The pasta will taste so much better.

-• Cook the pasta al dente: to make sure your pasta stays al dente, drain it 1 or 2 minutes before the actual cooking time that is recommended on the package.
+• Cook the pasta al dente: To ensure your pasta stays al dente, drain it 1 or 2 minutes before the actual cooking time recommended on the package.

-Then finish cooking the pasta in a pan with the sauce, in this case the chestnut pesto, adding some pasta cooking water.
+Then, finish cooking the pasta in a pan with the sauce, in this case, the chestnut pesto, and add some pasta cooking water.

-• Save the pasta cooking water: when draining the pasta, have the habit of saving at least 1 cup of pasta water.
-Pasta cooking water is rich of starch.
-If added to the sauce it will make the dish creamier.
+• Save the pasta cooking water: When draining the pasta, save at least 1 cup of water.
+Pasta cooking water is rich in starch, and adding it to the sauce will make the dish creamier.

 What do chestnuts taste like?

-Chestnuts have a sweet flavour, with earthy notes of nuts.
-They are very creamy and will satisfy your sweet and savoury cravings.
-They are an autumn and winter nut and make for great cosy pestos, creams, and snacks.
+Chestnuts have a sweet flavor with earthy notes of nuts.
+They are very creamy and will satisfy your sweet and savory cravings.
+They are fall and winter nuts and make great cozy pestos, creams, and snacks.

 Are chestnuts good for you?

 Chestnuts are super healthy!
-They are rich in good carbs and low in fat, filling you with sustained energy and warmth during the cold winter days.
-They are also rich in antioxidants and vitamin C to help you prevent runny nose and winter colds.
+They are rich in good carbs and low in fat, filling you with sustained energy and warmth during cold winter days.
+They are also rich in antioxidants and vitamin C, which helps prevent runny noses and winter colds.

 Are chestnuts Italian?

-While chestnuts are produced in several European countries, Italy is the largest producer, and they are very popular all over the country during the colder months of the year.
+While chestnuts are produced in several European countries, Italy is the largest producer and is very popular throughout the country during the colder months of the year.

-If you wander the streets of Italy around Christmas you’ll smell the inebriating fragrance of freshly roasted chestnuts that are being cooked on an open fire and sold on many street corners.
+If you wander the streets of Italy around Christmas, you’ll smell the inebriating fragrance of freshly roasted chestnuts, which are being cooked on an open fire and sold on many street corners.

 Variations